 The holiday begins and ends in Inverness, which has good daily connections to London, from where you can fly to many North American destinations.
 Our office team will be very pleased to help with your logistical arrangements.

 Day 1: Tues 15 June Arrival in Inverness – welcome to Scotland!

 Arrival in Inverness, where our first overnight is close to the airport.
 As everyone arrives at different times, transfer by taxi to the hotel.
 Dinner can be taken at your leisure in a nearby traditional pub/diner.

-Day 2: Wed 17 June Skye and transfer to North Uist
+Day 2: Wed 16 June Skye and transfer to the Outer Hebrides

 You are birding in the right place, and at the right time, to see Corncrake!
 In some years the birds can be difficult to find, and a little patience is required but over the years we have seen them crossing the road, sitting on walls, jumping up out of the grass, flying short distances and even mating!